UsernameTaken420/veritasVeniat/content/posts/nixos.md

 #### Downside

 The one thing I realized is that for every Minecraft update on my `prism-launcher` client, I'm gonna have to re-download the `minecraft-server.jar`, get the SHA256 and replace those values in my `configuration.nix`, which should be quickly fixed by making a script for it.

+### These packages, but only here

+something something direnv